ealborn/fuzzy_memory/README.md

 ##Cheat link

-If you're of the lazy or just curious kind, you can click this link below to play too:
+If you're of the lazy or just curious kind, you can click this link to play:
 [Fuzzy memory](https://ealborn.github.io/fuzzy_memory/)

 Happy playing!